 BOBOVR Z4 is an eye-candy deal for a price tag of $36.
 It comes with a pair of non-detachable headphones to amplify your experience.
 Those are not great but decent enough to suit your needs.

-It’s pretty much not so comfortable, as it’s quite heavy.
-The phone compartment has been perfectly designed to aptly place your device, without any trouble.
-It’s also a nice Google Cardboard replacement and can provide you with an immersive VR experience.
+It is pretty much not so comfortable, as it is quite heavy.
+The phone compartment has been perfectly designed to place your device, without any trouble aptly.
+It is also a nice Google Cardboard replacement and can provide you with an immersive VR experience.

-However, you have to purchase a separate controller as the product doesn’t come with one.
+However, you have to purchase a separate controller as the product does not come with one.

 # HooToo 3D VR (Magnetic Trigger)

 There are different models of HooToo 3D VR available for as low as $12.
 However, we would recommend the one having a magnetic trigger.
-It would cost you around $34 and you won’t regret using it.
+It would cost you around $34, and you will not regret using it.

-Yes, it’s convenient to wear, feels very light and features proper focal adjustment.
-For navigation and controls, there’s a magnetic button which reduces the need of an additional controller.
-You can fit in your smartphone easily if it’s thin and has a screen size between 4.85 and 6.25 inch.
+Yes, it is convenient to wear, feels very light and features proper focal adjustment.
+For navigation and controls, there’s a magnetic button which reduces the need for an additional controller.
+You can fit in your smartphone easily if it is thin and has a screen size between 4.85 and 6.25 inch.

 Offering an FOV of 102º, you can witness a decent immersive VR experience with the HooToo 3D VR headset.
-Out of the various cheapset vr headsets out there, HooToo surely looks like a bang- for-buck deal.
+Out of the various cheapest VR headsets out there, HooToo surely looks like a bang- for-buck deal.

 # Noon VR

 Noon VR is one among the best Gear VR competitors out there available for a price tag of $90.
-Definitely, yes it’s very much comfortable and easy to use.
+Definitely, yes it is very much comfortable and easy to use.
 Similar to other headsets, you do get straps and a lens adjustment knob.
-It supports 4.7 to 5.5 inch length Android and iOS devices.
+It supports 4.7 to 5.5-inch length Android and iOS devices.

-It doesn’t come with a controller.
-Yup that’s right, and you may not need one!
+It does not come with a controller.
+Yup, that is right, and you may not need one!
 All the settings can be toggled/manipulated very easily.
-You just need to tap on the elastic strap besides your phone, for smooth navigation and accessibility.
-If you really want to play games rather more flexible then you should opt to buy a controller.
+You just need to tap on the elastic strap beside your phone, for smooth navigation and accessibility.
+If you want to play games rather more flexible, then you should opt to buy a controller.

 And here we have yet another Gear VR competitor!
 But why this instead of Noon VR about which we just mentioned?
 The answer is, it’s much more comfortable to wear all thanks to the integration of faux-leather paddings.

 It offers a 120º field of view which is quite incredible.
-Be wary that not all the vr headsets manage to offer you with something like that.
+Be wary that not all the VR headsets manage to offer you with something like that.
 You can use Android or iOS devices having a screen size between 4.7 – 6.1 inch.
-There’s an automatic thickness adjuster to avoid unnecessary gaps that disturb your fov.
+There’s an automatic thickness adjuster to avoid unnecessary gaps that disturb your fov (field of view).